cipherzzz/cardano-node/README.md

 ```

 We have created a wallet and noted the wallet `id` and the default wallet `accountIndex`.
 We will need these in order to interact with our wallet to do things like generate an address and send a transaction.

+Note that you may want to transfer some ADA to this account.
+You will see an array of `addresses` from the previous command output.
+You may use the `id` from the first `address` item in the array to send ADA to from an external wallet.